loading packages

 source("R/plot_policy_wheel_internal.R")

 Next, you need to load in your data.
-In the code below, we load in a wide version of the data, meaning that there is one row for each state (50 states and DC) and a column for each policy, containing the date each policy was implemented for each state.
-Next, we rename columns in the wide data so variables are named with the text we want displayed in the graphs.
+In the code below, we load in a wide version of the data, meaning that there is one row for each state (50 states and Washington, D.C.) and a column for each policy containing the date that policy was implemented for each state.
+Next, we rename columns in the wide data, so variables are named with the text we want displayed in the graphs.

 # reading in a data frame where rows are states, columns are policies, and values are enactment dates